janhartje/espresso-shot-timer/docs/privacy.md

 ## Third-Party Services

 The app uses **RevenueCat** for managing in-app purchases.
 RevenueCat may collect anonymous usage data related to purchases.
 For more information, see [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy).

+The app also uses **Expo (EAS Insights)** to collect anonymous usage and crash data to help us improve the app's stability.
+For more information, see [Expo's Privacy Policy](https://expo.dev/privacy).

 ---